Eric-Wiegman/2_Meme-sorter-and-scorer/README.md

 1. Introduction
 ---------------------------------------------------------------------------
-This is the README.md file for the Comcast Silicon Valley Test Engineering
-    interview exercise presented to Eric Wiegman as part of his consideration for the _""_ position at Comcast.
+This is the README.md file for the Comcast Silicon Valley Test Engineering interview exercise presented to Eric Wiegman as part of his consideration for the _"Application Test Engineer"_ position at Comcast.
 The choice was made to program the "2.
 Meme Sorter and Scorer" exercise.

 2. Statement of Work
 ------------------------------